Antidepressants and Weight Gain

 That's profitable news for the people making the pills, but the side effects may be causing problems for patients.
 Up to 25% of people taking antidepressant medications may see a weight gain of 10 pounds or more.

 To be fair, in some the weight gain may not be caused by the medication, but simply a change in mood.
 Depression can make food unappetizing or cause people to lose interest in eating.
 Weight loss follows.
 If depression is lifted, the appetite often returns.

 It's when the side effects do more than return you to normal that problems happen.
 Some studies show antidepressants can increase cravings for food, particularly carbohydrates.
 Unless that craving can be quenched, unhealthy weight gain can appear as soon as six months after starting the drug.
 It's also possible some antidepressants can lower your metabolism.
 Then, even if your eating habits stay consistent, weight gain happens because your metabolism isn't burning off as many calories every day.

 There are several things you can do.
 The first is to remember the bigger picture.
 Don't stop, change or start a new drug without going over the options with your doctor first.
 If you're taking an antidepressant medication, your prescribing doctor believes the benefit it provides outweigh the potential side effects.
 Consider the long-term pros and cons of therapy for your overall well-being.

 Have your doctor weigh you.
-Your physician will take your concerns much more seriously if there is clear documentation how much weight gain has occurred over time.
+Your physician will take your concerns much more seriously if there is clear documentation of how much weight gain has occurred over time.
 That's especially true if the weight readings are done in the doctor's office and kept in your medical file.

 Track your food.
 Unless you start to honestly record how many calories you're taking in daily, it's unlikely you'll ever change.
 That's OK if you're happy with being overweight or obese, but don't pretend it's all the fault of the medicine if you're not willing to record things.